pikatech/omegat-opus-mt-plugin/README.md

 # OmegaT Opus-MT plugin

-This plugin let you add a custom remote Machine Translator.
+This plugin lets you add a custom remote Machine Translator.
+The plugin is meant to be used in conjunction with a REST service running an
+Opus-MT translation model.
+A matching service can be found under https://github.com/pikatech/opus-mt-rest-service.

 You can configure four parameters in the MT configuration window.

 * __URL__: the URL to connect to
 * __source__: The name of the source parameter that will take the source language.